Gidget (film): Contemporary domestic reviews

+Variety called it "a class teenage comedy".

 Howard Thompson wrote in the New York Times of April 23, 1959, "[The film] is enough to make anybody leave one of the neighborhood theatres, where it opened yesterday, and light out for Long Island Sound.
 Pictorially, this mild little Columbia frolic, about a teen-age girl with boy trouble, seems an ideal way to usher in the beach season."
 He praised performers Dee, Robertson, and La Roche.
 A self-proclaimed "Screen Scout" for the San Francisco Examiner wrote that "the studio should have released it for the birds.
 Even Sandra Dee, cute as she is, couldn't save this one."
 Margaret Harford of the Los Angeles Mirror wrote that "Gabrielle Upton's screenplay forestalls censorship troubles.
 In her well-written script, overheated romance boils down to a wholesome and virtuous little frolic on the beach.
 And a crew of attractive young performers keeps things lively with seldom a dull moment."
 Harold Whitehead of the Montreal Gazette said that "this is a pretty aimless little item about surf-board acrobats and their peculiar views on life, but it is saved from complete lack of point by a charming performance from Sandra Dee, a pert little blonde teen-ager who is making a name for herself in the movies these days."
 A critic using the G.H.A. in the Montreal Star called it "a pleasant little comedy-romance [...] in which the teenagers are depicted as healthy and attractive young people— none of them are suffering from frustration or neurosis, none of them are juvenile delinquents. and none of them an psychopathic cases."
 A critic for the New York Daily News remarked that "adolescense is so seldom lensed without distortion that "Gidget" is a welcome sight for eyes sorely tired of the delinquency angle.
 Treated with neither acid nor saccharine, the film achieves a reasonably good facsimile of the aging teens.
 Even better, perhaps, is the 'flair for comedy in both dialogue and situation."
 Marjory Adams of The Boston Globe remarked called the film "sparking and very youthful entertainment, designed to appeal to those under 25, but the intelligence of the adult theatregoer won't be insulted."
 Myles Standish opened his review in the St. Louis Post-Dispatch by writing: